 In the lineup above, Blue is placed in the 1 spot, followed by Orange and Yellow.
-Placement is then reversed starting with yellow in 4, then blue in 5, then red in 6.
-Placement is reversed again until all riders are placed.
+Placement is then reversed starting with Yellow in 4, then Orange in 5, and Blue in 6.
+Placement is reversed again starting with blue until all riders are placed.

-Prepare each player's Action deck and draw 5 cards
+9. Prepare each player's Action deck and draw 5 cards

 Find the "Making Headlines" card in each player's deck and set it aside.
 Shuffle the deck and draw 5 cards.
-Re-insert the

-"Making Headlines" card back into the deck and shuffle again.
-These will appear randomly and trigger Events (page 17).
+Re-insert the "Making Headlines" card back into the deck and shuffle again.
+These will appear randomly and trigger Events (page 10).